 The anti-inflammatory and calming properties of niacinamide are excellent for treating acne, rosacea, and redness.
 Plus, by helping to repair the skin’s barrier, it also aids in hydration and preventing moisture loss, which can, in turn, relieve symptoms.
 When it comes to acne, niacinamide regulates oil production, which prevents the buildup that can cause breakouts.
 It also helps to reduce the appearance of spots and blemishes, so you look and feel better.

-Skin Blemishes, Pigmentation and Wrinkles
+Skin Blemishes, Pigmentation, and Wrinkles

 Niacinamide is also useful in treating blemishes, pigmentation, and wrinkles.
 The soothing effect and anti-inflammatory properties help to lessen blemishes and repair the skin.
 It also increases the production of collagen, which can reduce hyperpigmentation.
 Collagen also improves the skin’s elasticity and firmness, therefore helping to lessen the appearance of fine lines and wrinkles.
 Plus, any product that helps to repair your barrier and retain moisture will protect against future damage and allow your skin to look plumper and brighter.